This post may contain affiliate links. Please read our disclosure policy.

 I like to dice up some fresh tomatoes and green onions to garnish the chicken taco pasta.
 A dollop of sour cream or some crispy tortilla strips can also be a nice touch or even some fresh homemade salsa.

-All you need to complete this meal is a big garden salad with lots of crisp veggies to offset the rich creaminess of this dish.
+All you need to complete this meal is a copycat Olive Garden Salad with lots of crisp veggies to offset the rich creaminess of this dish.
 A black bean and corn salad would also compliment the flavors while adding some fresh veggies.
 It’s 5 o’clock somewhere so feel free to indulge in a classic margarita, too!

 Cheesy Chicken Taco Pasta